coinset-org/cli/README.md

 # Coinset CLI

-Welcome to the Coinset CLI!
-This command-line interface allows you to access the Chia Full Node RPC hosted at coinset.org conveniently.
+This command-line interface gives you quick access to the Chia Full Node RPC hosted at coinset.org.

 ## Installation